The-Marcy-Lab-School/New-York-Times-API-fetch-lab/README.md

 You will be using many [APIs from the New York Times](https://developer.nytimes.com/).

-## DEMO
+## Demo

-Study out the gif below to get a fell for what you'll be building.
+Study the gif below to get a fell for what you'll be building.

 ## Create a Dev Account with NYT and get an API-Key